israkhan-ba/LearnJS/NEW/IN-DEPTH/Arrays.md

 > `console.log(myArray[myArray.length - 2]);`
 > // Will show **4** in console which is the second from the last value of the array.

+#### Return data from an array
-- .toString(); - Convert and return an array's value as a string.
+- .toString(); - Convert and return items of an array, by order, as a long string join each data with commas.
 > `myArray.toString();`
 > // Will return **Value1,true,3,4,Five**